chihebchebbi/mkdocs-base/docs/MITRE-PRE.md

 To perform network scanning you can use Nmap:

-_&quot;Nmap (&quot;Network Mapper&quot;) is a free and open source (__[license](https://nmap.org/data/COPYING)__) utility for network discovery and security auditing.
-Many systems and network administrators also find it useful for tasks such as network inventory, managing service upgrade schedules, and monitoring host or service uptime._
+> “Nmap ("Network Mapper") is a free and open source (license) utility for network discovery and security auditing.
+Many systems and network administrators also find it useful for tasks such as network inventory, managing service upgrade schedules, and monitoring host or service uptime.

 ![](RackMultipart20200926-4-1ddq8vf_html_9453cc5b4e49a55f.png)